DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 ### Self-presentation

-Self-presentation is “an individual accentuates certain matters and conceals others.”[^14_Fu_41] It “refers to the process by which individuals attempt to control the impressions others have of them.”[^14_Fu_42] In this sense, the personal profile on online dating sites is a self-presentation of the dater who posts it.
+Self-presentation is "an individual accentuates certain matters and conceals others".[^14_Fu_41] It "refers to the process by which individuals attempt to control the impressions others have of them".[^14_Fu_42] In this sense, the personal profile on online dating sites is a self-presentation of the dater who posts it.
 Since prospective dates will use the self-presentation to decide whether or not to initiate a